 Transfer standard photodiodes may be purchased with a calibration in the range from 5 nm to 254 nm.
 Other detectors supplied by the customer may be calibrated if they are suitable for use as transfer standards in this spectral region.

-The Photon Physics Group of the Electron & Optical Physics Division maintains the scale of detector responsivity in the far and extreme ultraviolet spectral regions.
+The Ultraviolet Radiation Group maintains the scale of detector responsivity in the far and extreme ultraviolet spectral regions.
 This scale is realized by calibration of working standard photodiodes against a primary standard detector, either a cryogenic radiometer or ionization chamber, depending on the wavelength.
 These working standard photodiodes are kept as the basis for disseminating the scale to the scientific community.

 Transfer standard photodiodes are calibrated by comparison to the working standard detectors at one of two facilities at NIST.
 In the far ultraviolet (FUV) region - sometimes called the deep ultraviolet region (DUV) - from 50 nm to 254 nm, calibrations are performed at the FUV Calibration Facility.
 In the extreme ultraviolet (EUV) from 5 nm to 50 nm, calibrations are performed at the EUV Detector Radiometry Beamline (BL-9) at SURF III.